wp-plugins/modal-popup-portfolio-and-hover-effects/readme.txt

 You can easily add portfolios using an image & embed them in separate page post.

-See live demo here: http://www.demo.wpcops.com/plugins/modal-popup-portfolio-and-hover-effects/
+See live free version demo here: http://demo.wpcops.com/effect1/

 <strong>Features</strong>
 <ul>